 The hypothalamus is a small area of the brain that maintains the body’s internal balance (homeostasis.)
 It produces hormones that stop and start the production of other hormones throughout the body.

 Where your metabolism is concerned, the hypothalamus is responsible for balancing calories in and calories out so that ideally you never become too fat or too thin.
 It is regulated largely by the hormones leptin and insulin.
-When the brain is healthy, these signals are received correctly so that when calorie intake increases your body simply burns more calories.
+When the brain is healthy, these signals are received correctly so that when calorie intake increases you simply burns more calories.
 This means your weight is correctly being balanced at your setpoint weight.

 However, neurological inflammation causes these signals to stop working.
 The hypothalamus cannot read them correctly, if at all.
 The result?
 Instead of doing the job they were designed to do — keep you naturally slim — they now do the opposite.
 Your hypothalamus and hormones work to hold onto extra fat, no matter how hard you try to lose weight.